AI Workshop

 -

-Use Entity Chat for refinements — For entity-specific edits, use the Entity Chat component block in the Visual Editor for conversational back-and-forth editing directly on the entity.
+Iterate with the chat panel — For entity-specific refinements, use the Entity Chat component block in the Visual Editor for conversational back-and-forth editing.

 Next Steps